Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 HOW TO CHOOSE THE RIGHT CHART TYPE FOR YOUR TRADING STYLE

-Charts available on Quotex are different, which means they have beneficial and disadvantageous differences.
-Choosing the right chart type for your trading style is important, and I will guide you through the process.
+Charts available on Quotex are all different, which means they each have pros and cons.
+Choosing the right chart type for your trading style is important, and the following considerations will help you in this process.

 Start by understanding the specific requirements of the technical indicators you intend to use.
 Some indicators rely on open, high, low, and close prices (e.g., candlestick or bar charts), while others may only require closing prices (e.g., line charts).